 After a day of lounging in the sugar-white sand of Orange Beach or chowing down on some fresh seafood, visitors to Alabama’s Gulf Coast can cool down by diving face-first into the deep blue.

 Snorkeling around Alabama’s beaches is a great way to have close encounters with a wide array of marine life, from jellyfish to sea turtles.
 The best part?
 The only equipment needed is a mask and a pair of flippers — no boat required.
 Simply swim to the Alabama Point jetties to see horseshoe crabs and tropical fish along the rocky shoreline.
 Other under-the-sea sights include the Paddle Wheeler, a popular snorkeling site that boasts abundant marine life and the shallowest waters.
 History buffs might be inclined to check out the Whiskey Wreck, an old Spanish rum runner that sank in the early 20th century.
 You can still see fragments of the wreckage only 150 yards off the Gulf Shores.

-PARASAILING THE OUTER BANKS
+PARASAILING THE OUTER BANKS of North Carolina

 Who says North Carolina can’t be enjoyed from a variety of perspectives?
 For any visitor to the Outer Banks, parasailing over the blue waters is a must-do.
 Parasailing has become a popular water sport for tourists seeking a memorable vacation experience.

 Your parasailing journey will begin by boarding a boat and setting off to sea.
 Once your captain picks up the speed, you’ll be lifted from the water and into the sky by a canopy wing.
 From there, sit back and take in astonishing views of the Outer Banks.
 Adrenaline junkies can pay an additional fee to go higher in the air, with most parasailing companies topping off at 1,200 feet.